antonmi/kraken/README.md

 And also an IDE-like client can be implemented, providing a low-code platform for the orchestration layer.

 ### Kraken client
-There are mix tasks for interaction with the application
+There are mix tasks for interaction with the application:
 #### Services
 ```text
 mix kraken.services